-Before you get too excited and buy a shelf for every cupboard in your RV, we’ve found that they’re practical for about 1/3rd of our cupboards, and the other cupboards have some plastic bins for organization or are just stacked as is.
+Before you get too excited and buy a shelf for every cupboard in your RV, we’ve found that they are practical for about one-third of our cupboards, and the other cupboards have some plastic bins for organization.

 Solar Lights can save the day (or the night)

-When we’re off grid, we’ll often use self-contained solar lights to light our RV in the evenings, whether we’re sitting out under the awning or playing a board game inside.
+When we are off-grid, we will often use self-contained solar lights to light up our RV in the evenings, whether we are sitting out under the awning or playing a board game inside.

-If you’re at a campground, then an ambiance of solar light is nice in the evening if you’re not having a campfire.
+If you are at a campground, then an ambiance of solar light is nice in the evening when you are not having a campfire.

-If the electricity goes out for some reason, it’s always helpful to have a backup that doesn’t drain your onboard battery (which you may not have if you’re stationary).
+If the electricity goes out for some reason, it is always helpful to have a backup that doesn’t drain your onboard battery (which you may not have if you are stationary).

-The Best Board and Card Games For RVing
+The Best Board Games and Card Games For RVing

-If you’re RVing on weekends or for holidays, you might take some time to unplug and enjoy spending time with family aside from being online.
+If you are RVing on weekends or for holidays, you might take some time to unplug and enjoy spending time with family aside from being online.

-If, like us, you’re full-time RVers, you might have times when you have no cell signal (our case as I’m writing this blog post) or might want to set aside time each week to take a break from devices.
+If are like us and full-time RV, you might have times when you have no cell signal (our case as I’m writing this blog post) or might want to set aside time each week to take a break from devices.

-You might be tempted to pull out a childhood favorite, but that might not be the speed your kids want to play at.
-You might have a younger child who won’t invest 3 hours into a game of Monopoly or Settlers of Catan, or you might have an older child who wants something with a bit more strategy than ‘go fish.’
+You might be tempted to pull out a childhood favorite game, but that might not be the speed your kids want to play at.
+You might have a younger child who won’t invest 3 hours into a game of Monopoly or Settlers of Catan, or you might have an older child who wants something with a bit more strategy than ‘Go Fish.’

 Quick BONUS RV Tips and Tricks:

-If you have a slide-out that is around head height (more likely on fifth wheels and motorhomes than travel trailers), then buy a pool noodle.
-Slice the pool noodle from one end to the other, and wrap your sharp slideout edges with it.
+If you have a slide-out that is approximately head height (more likely on fifth wheels and motorhomes than travel trailers), then buy a pool noodle.
+Slice the pool noodle from one end to the other, and wrap your sharp slide-out edges with it.

-A few pool noodles and you can save yourself a head injury standing up from getting in your basement storage.
+With a few pool noodles, you can save yourself a head injury standing up after digging in your basement storage space.